dcwatson/drill/README.md

 * Pure python
 * Faster, more efficient parsing than ElementTree
-    * Using drill, a 150 MB XML file took 23 seconds to parse, consuming 990 MB of RAM
+    * Using ElementTree, a ~150 MB XML file (~3,000,000 elements) took ~46 seconds to parse, consuming ~1.3 GB of RAM
-    * The same file parsed using ElementTree took 46 seconds, and consumed 1.3 GB of RAM
+    * Parsing the same file using drill took ~24 seconds and consumed ~950 MB of RAM
+    * Very unscientific benchmarks performed on a Core i5 @ 2.8 GHz, running Windows 7.
+YMMV.
+* Lots of convenience methods for accessing elements quickly:
+    * doc.response.resultCode.data
+    * root[2].child['attr']
+    * first/last/prev/next methods for traversing siblings